henrikkaellen/henrikkaellen.github.io/index.markdown

 # About

-Hi! :wave: I'm Ben.
+Hi!
+I'm Henrik.

-I'm currently a predoctoral fellow in economics at Stanford, working most closely with [Claudia Allende](https://www.claudiaallendesc.com/) and [Shoshana Vasserman](https://shoshanavasserman.com/).
+I'm a senior at Yale University studying Computer Science & Economics.
+I'm interested in all things data analytics related.
+Please check out my projects below.

-Previously, I was at [QuantCo](https://quantco.com/), developing quantitative solutions to problems in industry.
-Still before that, I completed a master's degree in statistics at Oxford, and a bachelor's degree in applied mathematics at Harvard.
+Previously, I worked under the Data Science & Analytics Head Intern at [Frever](https://frever.com/), developing ...
+Before that, I was a Data Science Intern at Tetra Pak.

-I'm originally from :uk:, :de: and :fr:.
-Outside of work, some of the things I get excited about are architecture, the outdoors, and electronica.
+I'm originally from 🇩🇪 and 🇸🇪.
+Outside of work, some of the things I get excited about are cinematogrophy, the outdoors, and house music.